NextSemIsMySem/NextSemIsMySem/README.md

 ## Hi there 👋

+I am a new and aspiring CS student who is interested in the following fields:
+🔐Cybersecurity
+🤖Artificial Intelligence

+I truly believe these 2 fields are the the next best thing in aiding the advancement of humanity and I hope to be able to contribute to society by mastering the skills of the respective fields I have just mentioned.

+Although I am new to programming as a whole and I am still learning the ropes, and programming is still quite difficult to me for now, I stand firm on the statement "Everything is hard before it gets easy."

 <!--
 **NextSemIsMySem/NextSemIsMySem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.